-As one can see, the probability for every path of a message is equally likely.
-Consequently, the probability for each hidden state of the system would be equally likely too.
-The obtained samples of the hidden state can be used to compute the probability for monitoring network flows.
-Since all states are equiprobable, the distribution of the hidden states would be uniform and as such the distribution of the network flows.

-Hence, each monitor can uniformly audit the network traffic, and the network traffic is unbiased towards flowing through specific links.
+Notably, the probability for every path of a message is equally likely, and consequently, the probability for each hidden state of the system would be equally likely too.
+Therefore, a user in our constructed network system cannot avoid monitoring by traffic analysis or by inner states distribution exploitation.
+Each monitor can uniformly audit the network traffic, and the network traffic is unbiased towards flowing through specific nodes.

-{\bf Monitoring avoidance.} In this section, we would like to estimate the degree of monitoring on the expander based overlay network with our proposed message sending scheme.
-Following the precise definition based on information theory given by \cite{diaz_towards_2003}, the degree of monitoring is based on probabilities given by the sending nodes after observing the system and inferring a distribution which gives probabilities for auditing nodes.

-According to the given definition, the maximum degree of monitoring is achieved when the sender sees all monitors as equally likely being the auditors of a message.
-The entropy of the system, after observation was performed, is compared against the maximum entropy.
+\textbf{Entropy of the System.} The maximum degree of monitoring is achieved when the sender sees all nodes as equally likely of being auditors of a message.
+The entropy of the system, after an external observer performs an observation, is compared against the maximum entropy~\cite{diaz_towards_2003}.